Attendance and Punctuality

 Contacting school by phone to report absence

-8.45am - All students should be at their tutor room when the 8.45am bell rings to receive their morning mark.
+8:35 am - All students should be at their tutor room when the bell rings to receive their morning registration mark.

-9.00am onwards - Students arriving after this time must sign in with the Attendance Officer and make their way straight to lesson.
+9:00 am - Students arriving after this time must sign in with the Attendance Officer and then make their way straight to lesson.
 They will receive an ‘U’ late mark in the register.

 Lessons - Registers are taken at the start of each lesson; students arriving late are marked late by class teachers.